Harold Harvey Biography | Oil Painting Reproductions

 From 1894 to 1896, Harold Harvey studied art at the Academie Julian in Paris under Norman Garstin.
-In 1896 he studied at both the Académie Delecluse and the Academie Colarossi.
+After finishing his studies there, in 1896 he went to study at both the Académie Delecluse and the Academie Colarossi.

-After completing his schooling in Paris, Harold Harvey returned to Penzance and began working with Norman Garstin.
-His works included landscapes and life settings of his native Cornwall, religious themes and interiors.
+After completing his schooling in Paris, Harold Harvey returned to Penzance and began working with Norman Garstin again.
+His works included landscapes, religious themes, and interiors but mainly portraits of the locals going about every day activities and life settings of his native Cornwall.

 From 1909 to 1913 he was an Associate of the Royal Cambrian Academy of Art and in 1910 he became a member of the South Wales Art Society.
 From about 1910 and into the early 1930s he was a member of the Newlyn Society of Artist.
 In 1911 Harvey married fellow artist Gertrude Bodinnar.
 They first met when Gertrude posed for Harvey in Woman By The Sideboard The Artists Wife Gertrude.